Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

 .. note::

-    For detailed explanations of the learnware reusers mentioned below, please refer to `COMPONENTS: Learnware & Reuser  <../components/learnware.html#all-reuse-methods>`_ .
+    For detailed explanations of the learnware reusers mentioned below, please refer to `COMPONENTS: All Reuse Methods  <../components/learnware.html#all-reuse-methods>`_ .

 Homo Reuse
 ====================